 If you have lost a mobile phone, contact your service provider for advice on blocking your phone.

 Found bicycles should be reported to your local council.

 If you have lost any prescription drugs or medicines, contact your GP/medical practitioner.
-Re-trace your steps and make enquiries in the area where you think you may have lost them.

 If you find any prescription drugs or medicines please take them to the nearest Pharmacy who will dispose of them safely.